-The Communication and Creative Arts Pathway Degree is designed for students who wish to explore and prepare for a wide range of transfer options, including fine arts, humanities, English, Spanish and/or communication.
+The Communication & Creative Arts Program is designed for students who wish to explore and prepare for a wide range of transfer options, including fine arts, humanities, English, Spanish and/or communication.
 Students with these skills prepare themselves to navigate complex working environments, to make difficult ethical choices, to contribute to their community, and to develop their creativity.

 Students in the Art program receive hands-on training in a range of art media and techniques in a studio setting.
 They learn about art history and concepts that are explored in their own artwork.
 Students have the opportunity to participate in a juried art exhibition each spring.